runsidekick/sidekick-client-node/README.md

-### Use custom ingest funtion for the tracepoints event
+### Use custom ingest function for the tracepoint/logpoint events

 1. Create a `config.json` according to your needs